yonihod/periapt/readme.md

-# Periapt code interview
+# Senior Engineer Interview

 ## Background
 Welcome to Periapt!
 We're excited to meet you!
 The goal for this coding exercise is for us to see your basic coding skills:
-- Understanding requirements
+- Understanding requirements.
-- Implementing code that works
+- Implementing code that works.
-- Code maintainability
+- Code maintainability and testability.
-- Separation of architectural layers
+- Separation of architectural layers.
+- End-to-end full-stack development.

 Also, it's a starting point for technical discussions.
 Things like:
 - Why did you choose library X?
 - How would you implement Y?
 - What would you do if you had more time?

-The most important thing is to finish **in time** with **working code**.
-Maintainability and cleanliness come afterwards.

 The exercise instructions are deliberately partially detailed.
 For example, we don't always define what is considered a Bad Request.
 When information is missing, use your common sense and make your best guess.
 You may also treat your interviewer as your product manager and consult with them.